 - Exemption from paying tuition, entrance examination, and matriculation fees.

-*You may be required to pay entrance examination fees in advance, if your MEXT scholarship award is not yet confirmed at that time, but the fees would be refunded to you after you are selected for the scholarship
+Note: You may be required to pay entrance examination fees in advance if your MEXT scholarship award is not yet confirmed, but you would receive a refund of the fees after you are selected for the scholarship

 - Monthly stipend: